 The legal name of your corporation may not conflict with any other registered name.
 Check availability of your desired name by conducting a name search.

-File articles of incorporation to create your corporation.
+File the articles of incorporation to create your corporation.

 $60 + optional $35 expedite fee

 See state-published current processing times (usually about two months). ~7-10 business days for $35 expedite fee.